GeiserX/statix/README.md

 # StatiX

-Webapp that shows graphics of an ISP.
+Webapp that shows graphics for a common ISP.
 It includes:

 1) Graphics for connected PPPoE users in the entire network
 2) Graphics for connected users splitted by services